 The iPhone camera has come a long way since the first iPhone 2G was launched in June 29, 2007.
 Apple Inc. designed and marketed the iPhone smartphones, and the original iPhone during that period was equipped with a 2-megapixel rear camera.

 If you are one of the billions of iPhone fanatics, you were probably very proud and happy with your 1600×1200 resolution photos back then.
 But, as technology continued to evolve, the innovation of the iPhone camera led to the production of the iPhone 4 in 2010, the first device from Apple with a front-facing camera.

 Selfies were starting to become a trend all over the world, and the craze continues in rapid pace in the present year without any indication of slowing down.
 For selfie-lovers and photo-capturing enthusiasts, the iPhone camera never ceases to evolve in order to offer greater innovations for iPhone photography with each new release of an iPhone model.

-Comparison of iPhone Camera Features
+Comparison of iPhone Camera Features Over The Year [Inforgraphic]

 The iPhone cameras from different models are designed with innovative features adapted from the very first iPhone.
 As Apple launches new smartphones, the camera features are enhanced and new ones are added to improve user experience.